 On August 4, 2003 we acquired the worldwide rights to PhosLo from Braintree.
 PhosLo is currently approved for the control of elevated phosphate levels (hyperphosphatemia) in patients with kidney failure.
 Under the terms of the agreement, we acquired the worldwide rights to PhosLo for payment of \$60.3 million in cash and issuance of 1.5 million shares of our common stock at the closing date and the payment of \$30.0 million cash over the period ending March 1, 2007.
 In addition, we paid total professional fees and closing costs of \$0.9 million in connection with the acquisition.
 The discounted value of the notes payable on September 27, 2003 was \$27.1 million and has been reported as Notes Payable, PhosLo acquisition.
-The notes were discounted at 4.5%, our estimated interest rate on available borrowings at the date of the closing of the agreement.
+The notes were discounted at 4.5%, our estimated rate of interest under our credit facility on August 4, 2003, the date of the closing of the agreement.
 Braintree will continue to manufacture the product for us under a long-term manufacturing agreement.
 Stonebridge, an investment banking firm, the president of which is a member of our Board of Directors, acted as our financial adviser in connection with the acquisition of PhosLo and received a fee of approximately \$0.3 million for its services upon consummation of this transaction.
 Refer to Note 8.